valverdemp/bloques/README.md

 I did not use software like BootCat (with "Custom URLs" option) or TextSTAT, which allow you to build a corpus from a list of URLs, because I did not want to extract all the text from the web pages.
 I was interested only in the text in the main body, written by learners, and not the header and the comments section.
 Therefore, I needed to download first the HTML files and then use the HTML tags to locate and discard the header and comment sections.
 I followed these steps (you can skip step 1 and 2 if you use the files I make available).

-### 1. Collect a list of blogs that are of your interest.
+### 1. Collect a list of blogs that are of your interest

 I collected a list of blogs that are written: